Bicycling in Golden

 Bike Skills ParkGolden Bike Park

-Tony Grampsas Park has the first purpose-built, mountain-bike-only trails in Golden, updated in spring 2015.
+Tony Grampsas Park has the first purpose-built, bike park in Golden.

 Ride options include a downhill flow trail, bi-directional access trail, skills area, and beginner pump track.
 The gravity-fed flow park features rollers, berm turns, and table-top jumps that are suitable for beginners, and also offers options for advanced riders to launch their bikes.